noaa-fisheries-integrated-toolbox/news/_posts/2021-07-22-AFS-abstracts.md

 For questions, please contact the organizers: bai.li@noaa.gov, haley.oleynik@noaa.gov, christine.stawitz@noaa.gov, kisei.tanaka@noaa.gov, felipe.carvalho@noaa.gov, jennifer.samson@noaa.gov

-## 3: Growing Fisheries Research and Management Through Angler Engagement.
+## Growing Fisheries Research and Management Through Angler Engagement

 We are soliciting perspectives and case studies that bring anglers and scientists together to learn how these types of relationships get set up, what science emerges from them, and what is needed to make them thrive.
 An important outcome of this symposium will be a better understanding of the best practices that are necessary to achieve long-term angler engagement.
 Consistent with our theme of engaging anglers, we are also proposing to recruit anglers to this symposium, thereby providing a unique opportunity to put these ideas into practice.
 The conference is intended to be a hybrid of in-person and virtual participation, which will make it more accessible to anglers everywhere.